hudou95/hudou95.github.io/_pages/includes/intro.md

 My research interests include natural language processing and machine learning.
 My research goal is to develop more intelligent, efficient, and trustworthy AI systems for language understanding and generation.
-To achieve this, I am currently focused on general representation learning to enhance language models' generalization, robustness, efficiency, and trustworthiness, particularly in information-theoretic representation learning and trustworthy large language models.
+To achieve this, I am currently focused on general representation learning to enhance language models' generalization, robustness, efficiency, and trustworthiness, particularly in representation learning theory and trustworthy large language models.

 Concat: hudou [AT] iie.ac.cn